Everyone says it’s important to find a job you’re good at, but no one tells you how.

 We like to imagine we can work out what we’re good at through reflection, in a flash of insight.
 But that’s not how it works.

 Rather, it’s more like a scientist testing a hypothesis.
-You have ideas about what you can become good at (hypotheses), which you can test out (experiments).
+You have ideas about what you can become good at (hypotheses), which you can test out (research and experiments).
 Think you could be good at writing?
 Then start blogging.
 Think you’d hate consulting?
 At least speak to a consultant.

-If you don’t already know your “calling” or your “passion”, that’s normal.
-It’s too hard to predict which career is right for you when you’re starting out.
+If you don’t already know your “calling” or your “passion,” that’s normal.
+It’s too hard to predict which career is right for you when you’re starting out, and even sometimes when you’re many years in.